OLIVE16/website/labs/3/README.md

 Our robot also encountered a problem at concave corners where the turning process would initiate too late and cause a collision with the wall (Figure 2c).
 Most likely, this problem also stemmed from our scan section being too small, but in order to create more robust turning commands, we decided to implement a filter on the scan data.
 We added two separate filters (one for the side scan and one for the front scan) that discarded scan data that fell outside the threshold, thus eliminating potential noise.
 Additionally, we set the front scan threshold to be a function of velocity to provide ample turning time regardless of the robot's speed.

 ##### *Final Wall Follower*
 After implementing these changes, we were able to make our robot follow walls at a smooth trajectory while responding to any type of wall geometry.
 Additionally, we logged the difference error between our desired distance and our actual error during a single test run and found the average error to be aroun 0.12 cm.
-A video of our robot using the final wall follower code can be found [here](https://drive.google.com/open?id=1DKPFkl4E-hGZgjehEEgpVLc1ByIwhYFJ).
+A video of our robot using the final wall follower code can be found here:
+<iframe src="https://drive.google.com/file/d/1DKPFkl4E-hGZgjehEEgpVLc1ByIwhYFJ/preview" width="640" height="480"></iframe>

 ### Safety Controller
 #### *Mohammed Nasir*